 Any role in a professional kitchen is a busy one, especially when there is the dinner rush orders come flooding in, every dish is different, all dishes have different cooking times, but they all have to arrive at that table at the same time.
 There is little room for error to distinguish between a customer who has a good experience and will return and one who has a bad experience won’t return and will leave a bad review online.

 At Select we want to make sure that everyone, client or candidate has great experience with us, that’s why we only hire the best hospitality consultants with previous experience in the industry.
-Get in touch with us by sending us your CV or contacting your local office direct.
+Get in touch with us by sending us your CV or contact your specialist recruitment consultant directly.